Flower Arrangements

 Mass Arrangement of Flowers

-Full, flowing and symmetrical, a generous mixture of flowers arranged in a decorated china vase portrays the typical mass design so reminiscent of Victorian opulence and elegance.
-Mass designs are usually triangular, oval, circular or fan shaped.
+Full, flowing and symmetrical, a generous mixture of flowers arranged in a decorated China vase portrays the typical mass design so reminiscent of Victorian opulence and elegance.
+Mass designs are usually triangular, oval, and circular or fan shaped.

 Line-Mass Arrangement of Flowers